 Annoyingly, in order to complete the VPN setup you’ll have to restart your device, so make sure you’ve saved everything important before you do so.
 Once you’ve restarted your device, simply log in with your email and password and you’re good to go.

-When we found information on their VPN product, it was limited to just basic FAQs and links to the community forum, which is mostly user-generated with little input from AVG’s support team.
-This information should be enough to solve most straightforward questions and minor troubleshooting queries, but for anything more complex you’ll have to contact the support team.
+When we found information on AVG’s VPN app it was limited to just basic FAQs and links to the community forum, which is mostly user-generated with little input from AVG’s support team.
+This information should be enough to solve most straightforward questions and minor troubleshooting queries, but for anything more complex you’ll have to contact AVG support.

 We sent a few questions using the support request form but we never received a response, so don’t expect to have any problems resolved within a matter of minutes like you would with top VPN providers.